skyvers/skyve-dev-guide/_pages/inheritance.md

 If you have a number of documents that have a subset of common attributes, you can declare an abstract document with the common attributes, and then other documents that extend this, inheriting behaviours and taking advantage of reusable view components.

-The abstract document is declared with a persistence strategy - this defines the way in which the data will be persisted for the abstract, and inheriting documents.
+The abstract document is declared with the `abstract` attribute in the document, and with a persistence strategy - this defines the way in which the data will be persisted for the abstract, and inheriting documents.

+Note that you can also inherit from documents that are not declared as `abstract` using a persistence strategy.

 There are three persistence strategies available:
 * _joined_ - inherited attributes will be in one table - and subtype documents will join to this table (handled automatically by Skyve)